-Paper Planner VS Digital Planner – Which One Is Better?
+Paper Planner VS Digital Planner – Which One Is Better? + FREE Weekly Planner Printable

-Do you find it stupid to use paper planners or journals in this digital world?
-Well, so did I.
+Do you find it funny to use paper planners or journals in this digital world?

 Every time I wanted to take better care of myself, start planning my time, and follow my appointments, I used to scroll for hours through the App store trying to find something that fits me.